 When you join the NARTREK (National Association of Rocketry Training Rocketeers for Experience and Knowledge) program, you fly increasingly complex rockets through three levels.
 As each level is finished, you receive an Achievement Certificate and a jacket patch certifying your accomplishment.
 You are under no time limit.
 You progress at your own pace.
 You can even “try it before you buy it” by downloading the NARTREK Bronze level packet now, and following the instructions on the first page!

 Launch Student Learning with NAR Educational Materials!

-If you’re a teacher, the NAR can help engage and energize your students with our educational resources and 40+ years of model rocket expertise.
-You can obtain a free copy of our Educator CD-ROM.
-Simply fill out the short survey and contact information form.
-We’ll deliver a copy directly to you in four to eight weeks.
+If you’re a teacher, the NAR can help you engage and energize your students with our educational resources and 50+ years of model rocket expertise.
+Go to our Educator’s page for free downloads of rocket plans, lesson guides and grant applications.
+To subscribe to our bi-monthly NAR Educators e-Newsletter full of ideas and announcements, simply fill out the short survey and contact information form.
+We’ll be happy to put you on the mailing list.

 Connect with Other NAR Members!

 - NAR has a moderated Facebook page.

 - Coming back to the hobby after some time away?
 Check out the Old-timers special interest group;

 - Scale modelers can try the scale rocketry special interest group;